Sustainability in aquaculture

 Feeding systems

-• Camera solutions for pellet detection reduce waste as a result of uneaten fish feed.
+• Camera solutions for pellet detection help reduce waste from uneaten fish feed and contribute to optimized feeding.

-• Effective feeding is by far one of the biggest challenges.
-Our motorized spreader, SmartSpreader™, has a reduced need for maintenance, very high stability, and allows for much larger and more flexible distribution of feed.
-This provides a potential for reduced fuel consumption and crushing.
-Better feed distribution, greater feeding capacity and fewer lost feeding opportunities are part of the solution to realizing the fish’s potential.
+• Our motorized spreader, SmartSpreader™, has reduced maintenance needs, very high stability, and enables a more extensive and flexible distribution of feed.
+This leads to lower fuel consumption and reduced pellet breakage.
+Better feed distribution, increased feeding capacity, and fewer lost feeding opportunities are key to unlocking the fish’s potential.

 Industry, innovation and infrastructure